Constrained Serial Dictatorships can be Fair: Related work

-\paragraph{Picking sequences} Sequential allocation of indivisible goods, also known as picking sequences, originates from Kohler and Chandrasekaran~\cite{KC71}, with a game-theoretic study of the alternating sequence for two agents.
-Still for two agents, Brams and Taylor~\cite{Brams00} go beyond strict alternation and consider other particular sequences.
-Bouveret and Lang~\cite{BouveretL11} define a more general class of sequences, for any number of agents, and argue that sequences can be compared with respect to their expected social welfare, using a scoring vector and a prior distribution over profiles.
-Kalinowski, Narodytska, Walsh~\cite{KalinowskiNW13} show that computing the expected utility of a sequence is polynomial under full independence, and show that for two agents, strict alternation is optimal for utilitarian social welfare and Borda scoring.
-The manipulation of picking sequences is studied by Bouveret and Lang~\cite{BL-ECAI14}, Tominaga, Todo and Yokoo~\cite{TominagaTY16} and Aziz et al.~\cite{ABLM-AAAI17}.
-Flammini and Gilbert~\cite{FlamminiG20} and Xiao and Ling~\cite{xiao2020algorithms} study the parameterized complexity of computing the optimal manipulation.
-Game-theoretic aspects of picking sequences are addressed by Kalinowski et al.~\cite{KalinowskiNWX13}.
-Chakraborty, Schmidt-Kraepelin, and Suksompong~\cite{ChakrabortySS21} study picking sequences for agents with different entitlements.
+\paragraph{Picking sequences} Sequential allocation of indivisible goods, also known as picking sequences, originates from \citet{KC71}, with a game-theoretic study of the alternating sequence for two agents.
+Still for two agents, \citet{Brams00} consider other particular sequences. \citet{BouveretL11} define a more general class of sequences, for any number of agents, and argue that sequences can be compared with respect to their expected social welfare, using a scoring vector and a prior distribution over profiles. \citet{KalinowskiNW13} show that computing the expected utility of a sequence is polynomial under full independence, and that strict alternation is optimal for two agents, utilitarian social welfare and Borda scoring.
+The manipulation of picking sequences is studied by \citet{BL-ECAI14}, \citet{TominagaTY16} and \citet{ABLM-AAAI17}. \citet{FlamminiG20} and \citet{xiao2020algorithms} study the parameterized complexity of computing an optimal manipulation.
+Game-theoretic aspects of picking sequences are addressed by \citet{KalinowskiNWX13}. \citet{ChakrabortySS21} study picking sequences for agents with different entitlements.
+While all these works are oblivious to agent identities, \citet{DBLP:conf/sagt/CaragiannisR23} try to find an approximately optimum order of agents in a serial dictatorship with a limited number of queries.

 \paragraph{Maximizing social welfare in allocation of indivisible goods}